zhaiyusci/ydvr/README.md

 This project is a set of toy codes written in several sundays by [Yu Zhai](http://www.zhaiyusci.net/).

 The input is in xml format and no manual is available because it cannot be simpler.
-Just follow the `dvr.xml` as a sample.
+Just follow the `dvr_2001.xml` as a sample.

 To run the code, simply `make` and then `ydvr.x <input>`.
+You can choose GNU's g++ or LLVM compiler like clang++ by editing the `Makefile`.

 The mechanics inside are first run a sinc DVR calculation and then run a PODVR calculation based on the sinc DVR resulting basis kets.